glasnt/words/orm.md

 That's right!
 Given the code used to create the original models, Django turned that into a web-based portal, which is powered using the same raw functions we used earlier.
 By default, the admin is basic, but it's just a matter of adding more definitions in your model to change how the admin looks.
 For example, those `__str__` methods earlier?
 We use those to define what an Author object looks like (in this case, just the name of the author).
 With a bit of work, you can make an interface that feels like a full content management system that allows your users to edit their own content with ease (for example, adding fields and filters for marking a post as "Published")

 If you'd like to know more, the [djangogirls tutorial](https://djangogirls.org) section on [the ORM](https://tutorial.djangogirls.org/en/django_orm/) has a detailed walk through.
-There's also copious amounts of documentation on the [djangoproject website](https://docs.djangoproject.com/en/1.11/topics/db/)
+There's also copious amounts of documentation on the [django project website](https://docs.djangoproject.com/en/1.11/topics/db/)